MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/deployment-guide-for-places.md

 ## Deploy

-Once you've completed all prerequisite steps, you are now ready to deploy Places to users in your organization:
+Once you've completed all prerequisite steps, you're now ready to deploy Places to users in your organization:

 ### Step 1 - Enable core tenant experience for Microsoft Places

 These are the cmdlets that are available to tenants to enable/onboard to Places Public Preview.
 By default, the Calendar features will be available to users.
-The following cmdlets can be used by the tenant admins to enable buildings, apps and location sharing controls.
+The following cmdlets can be used by the tenant admins to enable buildings, apps, and location sharing controls.

 Run the following commands to: